mbrunel/NOT_MLX/README.md

 ```
 gcc *.o NOT_MLX/libnmlx.a `NOT_MLX/libs/SDL2-2.0.10/sdl2-config --cflags --libs` -o miniRT
 ```

-you can keep the same includes and the same source code, the keybinds you puted for MAC OS are translated by the lib add unnoficial.h if you want to add the extra features.
+you can keep the same includes and the same source code add unnoficial.h if you want to add the extra features.

 if you don't success :
-try to delete all your -Werror flags because linux's gcc has the habit to add some random warnings don't forget that linux's gcc want you to add the used library explicetly during the link so if you use the libmath for example :
+* try to delete all your -Werror flags because linux's gcc has the habit to add some random warnings
+* don't forget that linux's gcc want you to add the used library explicetly during the link

+so if you use the libmath for example :
 ```
 gcc *.o -lm
 ```
 same for pthread etc...

+If you still have problems :

-You can see the Makefile's rule [test](Makefile) for a basic idea of what it should look like.
+* You can see the Makefile's rule [test](Makefile) for a basic idea of what it should look like.
-You can also try to see the Makefile of my [miniRT](https://github.com/mbrunel/miniRTA2/Makefile).
+* You can also try to see the Makefile of my [miniRT](https://github.com/mbrunel/miniRTA2/Makefile).

-If you still have problem don't hesitate to find me on Slack (login : mbrunel)
+* Finally you can contact me on Slack (login : mbrunel, 42 Paris)

-If you are from Epitech well gl hf (but you should be able to afford a Mac anyway)

 ### MLX tutorial